saucelabs/sauce_bindings/java/README.md

 Welcome To The New Evolution In Sauce Labs Testing.
-The goal of Simple Sauce is to make your test automation and integration in Sauce Labs, simple :)
+The goal of Sauce Bindings is to make your test automation and integration in Sauce Labs, simple :)
 Our fluent API helps you to understand all of the possible browser/OS combinations at design time.
 You no longer need to read extensive docs, just let your IDE guide you 😉